cartogram/portfolio/src/content/work/pawzzles.md

 A “pandemic-project” and experiment Fiona and I started in 2020 as a fun way to repurpose material that would otherwise have gone to waste — wood veneer offcuts from our other business, [Fondfolio](/work/fondfolio) where we make collaborative memory books.

 This is not a money-making venture, and has been mostly unsuccessful to be honest.
 However, we donate 10% of each sale to animal welfare initiatives and give to a combination of local cat-based charities, such as the Toronto Cat Rescue (where we adopted our cat Minou), and the Effective Altruism Animal Welfare Fund.

+This project allowed me to explore the limitations of Liquid templating inside of Shopify and identify where more modern tools, such as React, were necessary to enhance functionality and performance.
+This hands-on experience was instrumental in shaping my work on <a href="/hydrogen">Hydrogen</a>, where I applied these insights to create a more robust, flexible and full-framework solution for our custom Shopify stores.